getify/You-Dont-Know-JS/types & grammar/apA.md

 "</sc" + "ript>";
 ```

-Also, beware that code inside an external file will be interpreted in the character-set (UTF-8, ISO-8859-8, etc) the file is served with (or the default), but that same code in an inline `script` element in your HTML page will be interpreted by the character-set of the page (or its default). **Note:** The `charset` attribute will not work on inline script elements.
+Also, beware that code inside an external file will be interpreted in the character-set (UTF-8, ISO-8859-8, etc.) the file is served with (or the default), but that same code in an inline `script` element in your HTML page will be interpreted by the character-set of the page (or its default). **Note:** The `charset` attribute will not work on inline script elements.

 Another deprecated practice with inline `script` elements is including HTML-style or X(HT)ML-style comments around inline code, like: